delei/technical-standard/style-guide/airbnb-css-style-guide.md

-# Airbnb CSS / Sass Styleguide
+# Airbnb CSS / Sass Style Guide

 *A mostly reasonable approach to CSS and Sass*